jgyates/genmon/README.md

     * Female pin = WM3279CT-DN

-    Evolution Controller has Receptacle.
+    Evolution / Nexus Controller has Receptacle.

     I used a molex connector on my enclosure and routed the two wires to a break-out box that a DB-9 (see link above)

 ## Creating a Cable
-The above links include part numbers for the Molex connector and a link for the Molex crimp tool which are both needed to create a cable to interface to the Evolution Controller.
+The above links include part numbers for the Molex connector and a link for the Molex crimp tool which are both needed to create a cable to interface to the Evolution /Nexus Controller.
 If you are new to using crimp tools to create cable connectors, I would suggest YouTube.com as a resource.
 There are many "How To" videos that should help with any learning curve.
 I searched on "Molex Crimping Tool" and found a few.

 [Molex Crimping How To Video](https://www.youtube.com/watch?v=ofh998RCBY0&t=150s)